Kylie Minogue – “Rhythm Of Love”

 6. The World Still Turns

-So here it is, the first of four songs written by Kylie for this album, and what a song!
-A tender heartfelt pop ballad with a very grown up sound, strong vocals from Kylie and an awesomesaxophone middle section.
+So here it is.
+The first of four songs written by Kylie for this album, and what a song!
+A tender heartfelt pop ballad with a very grown up sound, strong vocals from Kylie and an awesome saxophone middle-eight.
 “It’s easy to survive, now that I finally realise” maybe this is Kylie confirming to us that she can work out of the ‘PWL box’ and write a great tune on her own…?
+“The World Still Turns” is a standout track for me and a first insight into Kylie’s own abilities as more than just a recording artist.

 8. One Boy Girl